Study Spaces Guidelines

 LOCATIONS AND EQUIPMENT

-• Upon arriving at the library, the users should visit the service desk and present a current MC ID card to borrow the room key.
+- Upon arriving at the library, users should visit the service desk to present their current MC ID card and check in.
+At the Germantown and Rockville libraries, the user will borrow the room key.

-• If the room key is returned late, a fine of $2 per hour, maximum $8, will be charged.
+- If the user checks out or returns the room key late, a fine of $2 per hour, maximum $8, will be charged.